Acute stress reaction: History

-The term "acute stress disorder" was first used to describe the symptoms of soldiers during World War I and II, and it was therefore also termed "combat stress reaction" (CSR).
+The term "acute stress disorder" (ASD) was first used to describe the symptoms of soldiers during World War I and II, and it was therefore also termed "combat stress reaction" (CSR).
 Approximately 20% of U.S. troops displayed symptoms of CSR during WWII.
 It was assumed to be a temporary response of healthy individuals to witnessing or experiencing traumatic events.
 Symptoms include depression, anxiety, withdrawal, confusion, paranoia, and sympathetic hyperactivity.

-The APA officially included the term ASD in the DSM-IV in 1994.
+The American Psychiatric Association officially included ASD in the DSM-IV in 1994.
 Before that, symptomatic individuals within the first month of trauma were diagnosed with adjustment disorder.
-According to the DSM-IV, acute stress reaction refers to the symptoms experienced immediately to 48 hours after exposure to a traumatic event.
-In contrast, acute stress disorder is defined by symptoms experienced 48 hours to one month following the event.
-Symptoms experienced for longer than one month are consistent with a diagnosis of PTSD.

 Initially, being able to describe different ASRs was one of the goals of introducing ASD.
 Some criticisms surrounding ASD's focal point include issues with ASD recognising other distressing emotional reactions, like depression and shame.
 Emotional reactions similar to these may then be diagnosed as adjustment disorder under the current system of trying to diagnose ASD.

 Since its addition to the DSM-IV, questions about the efficacy and purpose of the ASD diagnosis have been raised.
 The diagnosis of ASD was criticized as an unnecessary addition to the progress of diagnosing PTSD, as some considered it more akin to a sign of PTSD than an independent issue requiring diagnosis.
 Also, the terms ASD and ASR have been criticized for not fully covering the range of stress reactions.